 Not much.
 And yet, everything.

-Recently young blogger Cathryn Sloane’s post “Why Every Social Media Manager Should Be Under 25” ignited a firestorm of response.
-The post was shared throughout social networks and hundreds of negative comments and posts were generated.
-Sloane’s premise (in case you have been offline for the past 10 days or busy in the garden) is that people under 25 have come up with these tools and have learned to use them socially first and for business afterward.
+In 2012, young blogger Cathryn Sloane’s post “Why Every Social Media Manager Should Be Under 25” ignited a firestorm of response.
+The post was shared throughout social networks, and hundreds of negative comments and posts were generated.
+Sloane’s premise (in case you have been offline for the past ten days or busy in the garden) is that people under 25 have come up with these tools and have learned to use them socially first and for business afterward.
 This age group’s familiarity with social media tools makes them ideally suited for the position of social media manager.

 There is truth here.
 It’s true that people under the age of 25 have come up using many of these tools and have more than passing familiarity with them.
 Some of these same people also have the native ability to act as effective social media or community managers.
 Many do not because they lack the education, training, life experience or personality traits that help an employee effectively perform the tasks associated with social media management.

 In the same way that certain personality types make excellent dentists, gifted teachers, patient therapists, or talented performers, your age and experience impact how you do your job.
 Being young can mean being in the early days of your career and the early days of your life experience.
 Being older can mean having learned your trade and how to conduct business.
 Or how to use online tools to promote research, build, connect and grow.

 You could be someone who is under 25 and has a flair for building a business, who has consumed information and training and is just naturally suited for the position that you hold—wise beyond your years.
 Or, you could be someone like me, who over the years, has learned how to integrate digital and social media with traditional marketing and PR.
 Your age doesn’t necessarily make you better at social media.